top of page

 • Bitcoin Value Rises: As Bitcoin's value rises, individuals holding Bitcoin gain more purchasing power.
 This can lead to increased demand for goods and services, potentially driving up prices.

 • Increased Purchase Power: As Bitcoin ownership surges, with 25% of Americans currently owning it and projections suggesting 100% by 2033, a significant increase in wealth accumulation is expected in coming decade.
+South Korea is experiencing a cryptocurrency boom: 15.6 million people, or 45% of the economically active population, own cryptocurrencies.
 This growing financial purchasing power could translate into heightened demand for goods and services.
 With limited supply to meet this expanding demand, inflationary pressures may arise, potentially driving up prices.

 • Increased Institution Government Ownership: As more of the limited supply of Bitcoin is held by substantial institutional investment (e.g., MicroStrategy), inflows into Bitcoin ETFs, and a global competition to accumulate Bitcoin Strategic Reserve, akin to a "digital gold rush.", less is available for individual investors to purchase.
 This reduced supply could drive up demand and, consequently, the price.